dannysarco/code-editor/README.md

 ## Current Functionality

-- Everything should be working except being able to save any code or text written in the markdown editor.
+- All of the core functionality should be working except the ability to save your code and markdown to a file.
-- I've created a function show() that works like console.log()
+- I've created a function show() that works similar to console.log()
-- React and ReactDOM are already imported.
-  Example:
+- Ability to import any npm module and use it without actually installing it.

+## Code samples to play with in the code editor.

 ```
+import React from 'react';
+import ReactDOM from 'react-dom';

 const App = () => {
   return <h1>Hi!
-I'm a react.js component!</h1>
+I'm a react.js component!</h1>;
 };

-  show(App);
+show(<App />);

 ```

-- Ability to import any npm module and use it.
-  Example:

 ```
   import axios from 'axios';